 I think a lot of digital agencies, especially creatives, like not having to figure out a bunch of different solutions.
 Most of them picked up FreshBooks because it was easy for them.
 It was intuitive for them to use, based on how they were trying to structure and run their businesses.
 It’s really an all-in-one business solution.
 They can do their invoices, manage their expenses, and make sure they’re getting paid for the work that they’re doing.

 When do you recommend FreshBooks to your clients?

 Joshua: When they can’t afford us for bookkeeping and they’re small and getting started, we’ll recommend FreshBooks.
 They can go in and start invoicing their clients, connect their bank accounts, and start categorizing expenses.
 It’s easy for them to do that, so it doesn’t then feel like accounting.
 It makes them want to use the product.

 You know, when we talk to digital agencies and creatives, sometimes they just want to avoid accounting software completely—but they don’t see FreshBooks as accounting software.
 They see it as a small business solution for them to run their business.
 I don’t think they even realize they’re doing accounting.
 They’re just doing all the things needed to run their business in FreshBooks.
 And it gives us what we need so we can do the work for them.

 What FreshBooks features do your clients like best?

-Joshua: What’s helpful, especially for those clients that are doing their own bookkeeping, is that standardized chart of accounts, where it’s already organized for them and they’re not having to think through where things go.
-They just have to decide what’s the best categorization for it.
-And in doing so they’re put in the right spot in the books and we’re not having to go through and clean things up or change a lot of things.
+Joshua: What’s helpful, especially for those clients that are doing their own bookkeeping, is that standardized chart of accounts, where it’s already organized for them, and they’re not having to think through where things go.
+They just have to decide what the best categorization for it is.
+And in doing so, they’re put in the right spot in the books, and we’re not having to go through and clean things up or change a lot of things.
 Everyone’s doing the same thing, which makes it easy for us to pick up and know what’s going on.

 Why did you decide to join the FreshBooks Accounting Partner Program?